oeway/pyotritonclient/codex-instructions.md

-    ], # A list of inputs, required different number of inputs for different models, each element can be an numpy array, a dict or a list server_url='https://ai.imjoy.io/triton', # the url of the server model_name='cellpose-python', # the name of the model ) -> exectue the model (specified by model_name) on the server and return results.
+    ], # A list of inputs, required different number of inputs for different models, each element can be an numpy array, a dict or a list server_url='https://ai.imjoy.io/triton', # the url of the server model_name='cellpose-python', # the name of the model ) # this execute function exectues the model (specified by model_name) on the server and return results. execute is an async function, it should used with await.

 Currently, the server https://ai.imjoy.io/triton supports the following models:
     1. "cellpose-python" for image segmentation with the cellpose model, it requires two inputs, the first one is a image numpy array with 3 dimensions and the data type should be float32, the second one is a dictionary for the parameters, the available parameters is "diameter" for specifiy the object size and "channels" to specify the cell and nuclei channel, the default channels value is [1, 2].
 The returned results is a dictionary contains a key named "mask" (results["mask"]) for the mask image.
 To display the image, use "plt.imshow(mask[0, :, :])".
+To get region properties and morphological features from the mask, use the "regionprops_table" function from scikit-image (the available property names are the same as the regionprops function).
     2. "stardist" for image segmentation with the stardist model: similar to "cellpose-python", it also requires two inputs and has the same input format, however, the second input should be an empty dictionary.
 The returned results is the same as cellpose model.

 To train cellpose models, here is an example: